AnonymousAcco/TaggerEva/dataset/README.md

-TaggerEva Dataset
+TaggerEva Datasets
 =========
+TaggerEva includes three datasets:
+* IDData: 9,000 identifiers (i.e., method names, parameter names and class names) from open-source projects with human annotation
+* NLData: 3,000 natural language sentences sampled from [UD-GUM](https://gucorpling.org/gum/).
-TaggerEva contains 13,000 method names sampled from 13 open-source Java projects and 3,000 natural language sentences sampled from [UD-GUM](https://gucorpling.org/gum/).
+* MNTrain: contains 10,000 method names sampled from 10 open-source Java projects and

 The columns are explained below:
 1. ID: The number of ordered data item.
 2. SEQUENCE: The token sequence.
 Tokens in both two type of data are splitted by the blank spacing.
 3. POS: The corresponding part-of-speech tag sequence of the token sequence.
-4. PROJECT (MN only): The source project of the MN.
+4. PROJECT (IDData/MNTrain): The source project of the identifier.
-5. FILE (MN only): The source file of the MN.
+5. FILE (IDData/MNTrain): The source file of the identifier.

 The dataset is splitted into three parts: